 Runners will stream down the beautiful autumnal tree lined avenue before passing the historic Huntly Castle

-In 2018, we had a great turnout for those children aged 5 to 12 who took part in our second Wee Shortie Junior Run.
+In 2019, we had the greatest turnout for those children aged 5 to 12 who took part in our Wee Shortie Junior Runs.
 Over 300 kids took part, this year we aim to have it even bigger.

 We're looking for lots of the local schools to get involved and enter teams/classes to make this year's races even bigger and better.

 With all routes based in the grounds at Huntly Castle and the Meadows Park, the Wee Shortie Junior Runs make a great and safe introduction to running events for even the youngest children.

 Parents are welcome to run alongside very young children.

 There will be races for the following categories:

 All participants will receive a t-shirt, medal and goodie bag with great gifts from our local sponsors.